 Miami is always a fun destination.
 Now, imagine if there is a triathlon in town?
-OH yeah, the city was blowing with triathletes.
+OH yeah, the city was full of triathletes.
 I love Miami, but the trip started bad.
 No, no… my bike was fine.
-I send through Tribike Transport and couldn’t be more anxious (in the end of the trip, I couldn’t be happier with that choice!).
-I had accommodation issues, my airbnb got canceled 4 days prior to the arrival date.
+I send through Tribike Transport and couldn’t be more anxious (in the end of the trip, I couldn’t be happier with that choice!)
+I had accommodation issues, my Airbnb got canceled 4 days prior to the arrival date.
 It was stressful from the get-go.
-I found a hotel room but as you can imagine, so last minute, it was expensive, crappy but close to the race.
+I found a hotel room but as you can imagine, last minute accommodations are very expensive.
+They were also crappy but close to the race.
 Me and my friend decided to get a big car because we were afraid that picking up the bike would not be easy on foot.
 Wrong.
 Lesson learned.
 At least, I got to drive an Armada.
 Man, what a gigantic car!!!

 The day before: Early morning for swimming and biking.
 We got to do a bit of both and the day was beautiful.
-I probably walked and ate more than I should before a race day.
+I probably walked and ate more than I should before race day.
 (Who can resists Nutela crossaints?
 I know I can’t).
 Got my race package, checked in my bike, did breakfast groceries and went for dinner.
-It was beautiful.
-I managed not to buy anything extra at the expo: t-shirts, bags and all that crap I don’t need and have extra!
-Tough right
+It was a very nice day.
+And I managed not to buy anything extra at the expo: t-shirts, bags and all that crap I don’t need it anything.
+But it soooo tough!

 The day of: Woke up early, got ready, ahd the usual breakfast.
 Even tough, we were close to the race, we decided on Uber.
 I figured there would be enough walking and exercising for the day.
 Transition closed 1 hour and 30 minutes before my wave.
 It was a bit chilly in the morning so I did not enjoy standing around.
-I watched people come and go for a long time before it was my time.
-My friend started 1 hour and 10 minutes before I wet my feet.
+I watched people come and go for a long time before it was my time to swim.
+My friend started 1 hour and 10 minutes before I could wet my feet.
 Fun times, right?
 All good.
-But I keep looking at people and the buyoys and they seemed to be moving further and further away. is that even a possibility?
-I don’t think so right?
+But I keep looking at people and the buoys and they seemed to be moving further and further away.
+Is that even a possibility?
+I am seeing things, finding excuses.
+Stop!

 Bike: Flat, fun and windy (very windy both ways… of course!) but I loved it.
 I would have enjoyed more if I had let go the swim time.
-But since it was very windy, so I am not sure how much faster I could have attacked anyway.
+But since it was very windy, so I am not sure how much faster I could have done it anyway.
 There was tiny hill (some kind of tunnel/access), I passed one guy and yelled: “I can tell you are from Florida!”… minutes later, he passes me and I laugh.
-The another one and the same thing happens on the way back.
+The another one hill and the same thing happens on the way back with the same guy.
+We both got a kick out of it.
 Some people were cheating and doing pelotons.
-Why?
+Why???
 That is just so annoying.
 I don’t even want to talk about it.
-I just hope you get disqualified.
-The ride was fun but I lost a bottle at mile 3-4 (again?!?!) and had to use Gatorade for nutrition instead.
-I shuold start training with Gatorade sine I lose all my Accelerade bottles anyway.
+If you do it, I just hope you get disqualified.
+The ride was fun, I lost a bottle at mile 3-4 (again?!?!) and had to use Gatorade for nutrition instead.
+I should start training with Gatorade sine I lose all my Accelerade bottles all the time.
 Time: 3:01:33, Age group position: 29/82

-Run: The run was flat, with one bridge that it felt liek a massive hill, but for Atlanta standards…. it felt like a downhill!)
-It was a 2 loop, I got to see other friend during the race.
+Run: The run was flat, with one bridge that it felt like a massive hill, but for Atlanta standards…. it felt like a downhill!)
+It was a 2 loop, I got to see my friend that was racing too during the run.
 It was her 1st 70.3 and I could see she was hating it.
-The run was hot but it was also windy, so it felt somehow refreshing.
+The run was hot but it was also windy, so it felt somehow refreshing to me.
 For the first time, I ran nonstop and it felt great.
 Time: 2:13:22, Age group position: 29/82

 The race was good.
 Swim was not easy, it was too long.
-The bike was fun but people drafting really upset me, it is just not fair.
-If you can’t complain with the rules, you should not be doing these races.
+The bike was fun but people drafting really upset me.
+If you can’t comply with the rules, you should not be doing these races.
 Rules are meant to be followed.
-The run was fun, I am not sure if it had to be with the fact that my friend was waiting, my bike that wasn’t super aggressive; but it was a well planned run.
+The run was fun, I am not sure if it had anything related to the fact that my friend was waiting and that my bike that wasn’t super aggressive; but it was a well planned run.
 I was ready to hurt, which is very unusual to me.
 Haha!
 The good news is that I managed to keep my position through the race, so I was consistent.
 Top 35%, 29/82 participants on my age group.